mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/running_a_simulation/cell_isotonic_twitch_page/cell_isotonic_twitch_demo.md

   <source src="test_animation_isotonic.mp4" type="video/mp4">
 </video>

+* make lines more bold
+* make text bigger
+* Decrease upper limit y bound for cb working range

 And the cube deformation is seen in Paraview here:

 Note, "muscle" shortens while being activated such that the active stress contribution from cross-bridges satisfies the traction boundary condition.
-As [Ca$^2+$] decreases (and thus, active stress), the muscle cell is lengthened such that the passive stress response bears the majority of the traction boundary condition.
+As [Ca$^{2+}$] decreases (and thus, active stress), the muscle cell is lengthened such that the passive stress response bears the majority of the traction boundary condition.